network-evolution/Python_for_Network_Engineers/README.md

 ```
-For the Complete Scripts and Video maps please access the folder
+For the Complete Scripts and Video maps please access the folder "`00_Python_Scripts_from_Youtube_Playlist`" in this Repository
 ```

 These Python scripts Contains Tutorials on: